aidenpike/CBPR/README.md

     - Conquer Chance [+Army Skill, +Army Endurance, +Weapon Complexity, -Weapon Failure]
         - Amount of money lost to conquer for opponent
         - Amount of money gained from conquer for player
-    - Pillage Chance [+Army Skill, +Army Endurance, +Commander Strategy, +Weapon Complexity, -Weapon Failure]
-        - Chance of which 2 of 3 outcomes occur
-            - Chance of what branch of technology is stolen
-            - Amount of money lost to pillage for opponent
     - Army Endurance
     - Weapon Failure [-Weapon Complexity]
         - Battle outcome after weapon failure